fusionjs/fusion-core/docs/guides/framework-comparison.md

 [Electrode](http://www.electrode.io/) is a framework developed by Walmart Labs designed for building server-rendered React applications.
 It's very similar in scope to FusionJS, and offers many of the same features (e.g. server rendering, hot reloading, etc).

-Electrode has been around for longer and has more mature tooling surrounding bundle analysis and deployment.
+Electrode has been around longer and has more mature tooling surrounding bundle analysis and deployment.
 FusionJS is a much younger project and we plan on focusing more on automating performance optimization strategies and solidifying features related to application health monitoring.